mshibanami/turndown/README.md

 ### Rule Precedence

-Turndown iterates over the set of rules, and picks the first one that matches the `filter`.
+Turnish iterates over the set of rules, and picks the first one that matches the `filter`.
 The following list describes the order of precedence:

 1. Blank rule
 2. Added rules (optional)